-Clinical Trials at Jackson Pain Center in Jackson, MS
+Clinical Trials at Jackson Pain Center in Flowood, MS

 Jackson Pain Center is an active participant in research for the development of new drugs and products for patients suffering with painful medical conditions.
 Through our involvement in these clinical research trials we are often able to offer our patients treatments that are not yet readily available to the general public.